Making the Elite: Top Jobs, Disparities, and Solutions: Counterfactuals

 \subsection{Counterfactual Results: Hiring Subsidies and Pre-College Intervention}

-The counterfactual analysis uses employer willingness to pay estimates to evaluate changes in the absolute and relative caste hires at elite firms in a partial equilibrium framework.
-Potentially relevant channels that are considered fixed in the counterfactual analysis include wage changes in elite entry-level jobs, reallocation of workers to elite entry-level jobs, caste share of applicants to such jobs, and so on.
+The counterfactual analysis uses \emph{employer willingness to pay} estimates to evaluate changes in the absolute and relative caste hires at elite firms in a partial equilibrium framework.
+Potentially relevant channels that are considered fixed in the counterfactual analysis include wage changes in elite entry-level jobs, reallocation of workers to elite entry-level jobs, caste share of applicants to such jobs (i.e., labor supply shares), and so on.
 In Section~\ref{sec:comments_modeling_choices}, I argue that omitting these channels does not necessarily limit the scope of my analysis for this population.

-In this section and the next, I discuss results from the counterfactual analysis.
+In this section and in Section~\ref{sec:hiring quotas}, I discuss results from the counterfactual analysis.
 I begin by discussing how the model can bound absolute displacement effects under hiring subsidies and the pre-college intervention policy.
-I then compare absolute effects and cost-effectiveness of these two policies.
+I then compare absolute effects and the cost-effectiveness of these two policies in diversifying \emph{elite hiring} in the Indian private sector.